Sintfoap/git_docs/outline.typ

 After you've fixed all the merge conflicts, you'll have to add all of the updated files to staging again and commit them again.
-The message should be something like "merging {branchname} into main" or something similar.
+The message should be something like "merging {branch name} into main" or something similar.
 After that you will be clear to push to main like normal.

 = Reverting